The Swiss Abroad have less trust in Swiss politics, says poll

 The Swiss Abroad view Switzerland predominantly with positive feelings, sometimes even idealising the country.
 This, however, is not the case when it comes to its political system.

-This may come as a surprise but although a majority of 59% describe Switzerland’s militia system as a formula for success, approval is significantly lower than among the domestic population (74%).
+This may come as a surprise, given that the first survey in 2023 showed a different picture.
+However, while 77% of the Swiss Abroad described Switzerland’s militia system as a formula for success in 2023, this figure dropped to 59% in 2025, which is significantly lower than among the domestic population (74%).

 Individual politicians are also less trusted, as many Swiss Abroad believe that political representatives have become increasingly alienated from the population.